An Herbivorous Pachycephalosaurid

 Stygimoloch, pronounced STIJ-eh-MOLL-uk, is generally regarded as a genus of large Pachycephalosaurid dinosaur, an herbivore (some regard Stygimoloch an omnivore).
 The genus received its name due the fearsome appearance of its skull.
 Only parts of Stygimoloch’s skull have been found to date, in Montana and Wyoming.
 Stygimoloch belongs to the family Pachycephalosauridae, which were Ornithischian dinosaurs that had thick, domed and spiked skulls.

 What Did Stygimoloch Look Like?

-The name “Stygimoloch” signifies the mean appearance of the specimen skull.
-It features three to four large spikes that are up to four inches (100 mm) long.
-Stygimoloch was a large Pachycephalosar with a skull measuring 18 inches in length.
+The name Stygimoloch (meaning, Demon Of The River Styx) was given for the mean appearance of the specimen skull.
+It features three to four large spikes up to four inches (100 mm) long.
+Stygimoloch was a large Pachycephalosaur with a skull measuring 18 inches in length.

-There was a lot of ornamentation at the top of the head of Stygimoloch, with such a decorated skull—though smaller and shorter than other Pachycephalosauria.
-Its horns were conical, while the back corners of it triangular skull formed into large rearward spikes that were six inches long and two inches in diameter.
+There was a lot of ornamentation at the top of the head of Stygimoloch, though smaller and shorter than other Pachycephalosauria.
+Its horns were conical, while the back corners of it’s triangular skull formed into large rearward spikes six inches long and two inches in diameter.
 Even around these spikes are other spikes, smaller.
 It is believed most likely that the horns and spikes were used primarily to garner effectiveness in jousting, through head-butting and flank-butting.
-In this case, the horns would certainly still serve as an ornamentation that was helpful in identification and mating.
+In this case, the horns would certainly serve as ornamentation that could be helpful in identification and mating.

 Most Pachycephalosaur lived in the Late Cretaceous, as Stygimoloch did